-Clarinetist Julia Lougheed is an active performer and educator in Phoenix, Arizona.
+Julia Lougheed is a clarinetist and educator based in Phoenix, Arizona.

 As an educator, Julia teaches general music at Archway Lincoln Classical Academy, maintains a robust private studio, and teaches music history courses in the Maricopa Community College District.
 Julia has been teaching throughout the past decade, and works with students of all ages, interests, and ability levels.
-She seeks to cultivate musical independence in her students, emphasizing fundamentals techniques as tools for artistic freedom and encouraging curiosity and exploration in her students as they develop unique creative voices.
+She seeks to cultivate musical independence in her students, emphasizing fundamental techniques as tools for artistic freedom and encouraging curiosity and exploration in her students as they develop unique creative voices.

 Julia holds both a Doctor of Musical Arts degree and a Master of Music degree from Arizona State University, and a Bachelor of Music degree from Virginia Commonwealth University.
 Her principal teachers were Robert Spring, Joshua Gardner, Chuck West, David Niethamer, and Lynn Musco.